How Technology Companies Can Improve Their SOC 2 Audit and Stay Competitive

 Improve Your Outcome

-Adequate preparation can greatly reduce associated stressors of undergoing a SOC 2 audit and improve your outcome.
-Preparation falls within three key steps.
+Following three key preparation steps can greatly reduce the associated stressors of undergoing a SOC 2 audit and improve your outcome.

 1. Understand the Timeline